DimitryW/mySubBlog/README.md

 ## Why I Built This
-- Full ownership of content, user data, and revenue — no reliance on Medium, Substack, or Patreon
+- Full ownership of content, user data, and revenue — no reliance on Medium, Substack, or or any other paltforms.
 - Real-world practice integrating multiple payment providers (fiat + crypto)
 - End-to-end full-stack experience: from infrastructure to UX
-- A live product that generates actual recurring revenue

 ## Key Features